wp-plugins/fpw-category-thumbnails/readme.txt

 == Changelog ==

+= 1.6.9 =
+* Removed some options
+* Added backup and restore thumbnails removed by Remove Thumbnails action
+* Modified help to reflect recent changes

 = 1.6.8 =
 * Fixed few security vulnerabilities
 * Added new format of admin page title introduced in WP 4.3